mateusznajdek/pi-security-camera/README_TODO.md

 ## Setup

 This project uses a USB Camera to stream video.
-Before running the code, make sure you have connected at least one USB Camera to your device.
+Before running the code, make sure you have connected built in or USB Camera to your device.

 ## Installing Dependencies